 WHEREtime>='2023-06-02 00:00:00'ANDtime<'2023-06-03 00:00:00';

-Step 6: Optimization and performance: Depending on the scale and complexity of your data, consider optimizing the performance of your queries by creating indexes on the vector column using the CREATE INDEX command with the pgvector operator class.
+Step 6.
+Optimization and performance.
+Depending on the scale and complexity of your data, consider optimizing the performance of your queries by creating indexes on the vector column using the CREATE INDEX command with the hnsw index type and the vector_cosine_ops operator class.
 Tune the configuration parameters of TimescaleDB and PostgreSQL based on your workload and resource requirements to achieve optimal performance.

 Want to learn more about pgvector and how to use it?
 Read the following resources: